Stranger in Our House

-Stranger in Our House is a 1978 American supernatural horror film directed by Wes Craven and starring Linda Blair, Lee Purcell, Jeremy Slate, Jeff McCracken, and Jeff East.
+Stranger in Our House, also known as Summer of Fear, is a 1978 American supernatural horror film directed by Wes Craven and starring Linda Blair, Lee Purcell, Carol Lawrence, Jeremy Slate, Jeff McCracken, and Jeff East.
 Based on the 1976 novel Summer of Fear by Lois Duncan, it follows a teenage girl who suspects her orphaned cousin who has come to live with her family is a witch.
+Also, notable for having Fran Drescher in an early supporting role.

 In the United States, the film was released on television, premiering on NBC on October 31, 1978, though it subsequently received theatrical releases in Europe under the title Summer of Fear.

 Plot

 Teenager Julia is orphaned after her parents and housekeeper die in a car accident on the east coast.
 She is taken in by her Aunt Leslie and Uncle Tom at their ranch in California, along with their teenage children Rachel and Peter and adolescent son, Bobby.
 Rachel is initially thrilled at the thought of having a girl her age around the house and even offers to split her bedroom with her cousin, but Julia seems painfully shy.
 The family takes note of her strange accent, which is uncharacteristic of someone from the east coast.
 Trying to open up, Julia gets a makeover and develops a more sophisticated façade.

 One day, Rachel's horse Sundance attacks Julia and tries to trample her.
 Julia recovers and begins ingratiating herself into the family.
 Odd things continue to happen—after having earlier found a human tooth among Julia's belongings, Rachel discovers a photo of herself missing, and shortly after finds in Julia's dresser drawers burned hair from her fallen horse.
 Soon Rachel's face breaks out in hives, preventing her from attending a dance.
 Julia accompanies Rachel's boyfriend Mike instead, borrowing a dress that Rachel had made for herself.
 Soon after Julia begins dating Mike, while forging a close friendship with Carolyn, Rachel's best friend.
 The day after the dance, Rachel enters into a competition with Sundance, where the horse is spooked, breaking its leg in the process and forcing a vet to euthanize it.